 |7.
 Does it have any political influence?||Yes.||No.|

-Fiscal policy and monetary policy, both are very significant for economic growth and development of a country.
-But Fiscal policy and monetary policy have different applications and merits and demerits.
-The fiscal policy serves a country through its collections of money and right expenditure.
+Both are very significant for the economic growth and development of a country.
+But they have different applications and merits and demerits.
+The fiscal policy serves a country through its collections of money and the right expenditure.
 If the fiscal policy fails, it will also affect the monetary policy of the company.
-Monetary policy, on the other hand, doesn’t talk about growth or development; rather its primary purpose is to ensure enough liquidity and then curb inflation rate and reduce unemployment.
-Both Fiscal policy and monetary policy have their objectives and to succeed as a growing economy, both of Fiscal policy and monetary policy should be formed appropriately.
+Monetary policy, on the other hand, doesn’t talk about growth or development; rather its primary purpose is to ensure enough liquidity and then curb the inflation rate and reduce unemployment.
+Both have their objectives and to succeed as a growing economy, both should be formed appropriately.

-This has a been a guide to the top differences between Fiscal policy vs monetary policy.
-Here we also discuss the differences between the two with examples, infographics, and comparison table.
+This has been a guide to Fiscal policy vs Monetary Policy.
+Here we discuss the top differences between the fiscal and monetary policy with infographics and comparison table.
 You may also have a look at the following articles to learn more –